Infections That Pets Carry

 Dogs and cats are popular pets but can carry infections such as:

-: can be transmitted by household pets carrying Campylobacter jejuni bacteria, which cause diarrhea, abdominal pain, and fever in people.
+: can be spread by household pets carrying Campylobacter jejuni bacteria, which cause diarrhea, abdominal pain, and fever in people.
 The bacteria may be in the intestinal tract of infected dogs, cats, hamsters, birds, and certain farm animals.
 A person can become infected through contact with contaminated water, feces, undercooked meat, or unpasteurized milk.

 - : a serious illness caused by a virus that enters the body through a bite or wound contaminated by the saliva from an infected animal.
 Animals that may carry the rabies virus include dogs, cats, raccoons, bats, skunks, and foxes.
 Widespread immunization of dogs and cats has decreased the transmission of rabies in these animals and in people.
 Human rabies is rare in the United States, and a vaccine is available for treatment following a bite from a potentially rabid animal.

 - : also called tinea; a skin infection caused by several types of fungi found in the soil and on the skin of humans and pets.
 Kids can get ringworm from touching infected animals such as dogs and cats.
 Ringworm of the skin, or tinea corporis, usually is a dry, scaly round area with a raised red bumpy border and a clear center.
 When the scalp is affected, the area may be flaky, red, or swollen.
 Often there are bald patches.
-Ringworm is treated with antifungal medications including shampoo, cream, or oral medicine.
+Ringworm is treated with antifungal medicines including shampoo, cream, or oral medicine.

 - : an illness caused by the parasitic roundworm Toxocara, which lives in the intestines of dogs and cats.
-The eggs from the worms are passed in the stools of dogs and cats, often contaminating soil where kids play.
+The eggs from the worms are passed in the feces of dogs and cats, often contaminating soil where kids play.
 When a child ingests the contaminated soil, the eggs hatch in the intestine and the larvae spread to other organs, an infection known as visceral larva migrans.
 Symptoms include fever, cough or wheezing, enlarged liver, rash, or swollen lymph nodes.
-Symptoms may resolve on their own or a doctor may prescribe drugs to kill the larvae.
+Symptoms may clear up on their own or a doctor may prescribe drugs to kill the larvae.
 When the larvae in the intestine make their way through the bloodstream to the eye, it is known as ocular toxocariasis, or ocular larva migrans, which may lead to a permanent loss of vision.

 - Dog and cat bites: may become infected and cause serious problems, particularly bites to the face and hands.
 Cat bites tend to be worse, partly because they are deeper puncture wounds.
 Significant bites should be washed out thoroughly.
 Often these bite wounds require treatment in a doctor's office or emergency room; antibiotics are sometimes necessary.